Wallace Township, Pennsylvania

 Wallace Township is a township in Chester County, Pennsylvania, United States.
 The population was 3,458 at the 2010 census.

 History

 The Glenmoore Historic District, William Ferguson Farm, and Springton Manor Farm are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 12.1 sqmi, of which 12.0 sqmi is land and 0.1 sqmi, or 0.41%, is water.
+According to the U.S. Census Bureau, the township has a total area of 12.1 sqmi, of which 12.0 sqmi is land and 0.1 sqmi, or 0.41%, is water.
+It contains the census-designated place of Glenmoore.

 Demographics

 At the 2010 census, the township was 92.7% non-Hispanic White, 3.2% Black or African American, 0.1% Native American, 1.4% Asian, and 1.1% were two or more races.
 1.6% of the population were of Hispanic or Latino ancestry.